 How the Integrated User Firewall Works

-At a high level, this feature involves the UserID process in the SRX Series Routing Engine, which reads the Windows event log from the Active Directory controller and abstracts IP address-to-user mapping information.
+At a high level, this feature involves the UserID process in Routing Engine, which reads the Windows event log from the Active Directory controller and abstracts IP address-to-user mapping information.
 The process correlates users to the groups to which they belong, via the LDAP protocol with the LDAP service in the Active Directory controller.
 Thus, the process has gathered enough information to generate authentication entries.
 The network administrator then references the authentication entries in user firewall security policies to control traffic.

 Starting in Junos OS Release 17.4R1, you can assign IPv6 addresses to Active Directory domain controllers and the LDAP server.
 Prior to Junos OS Release 17.4R1, only IPv4 was supported.